pierrecholhot/hank/README.md

 - Store Alerts history and recentEvents in a Database rather than in the memory
 - Recent events over the past 2 minutes are duplicated in our 10 minutes history array.
 Should find those 2 minutes within our 10 minutes data.
 - Add `postCSS import` plugin and externalize css variables in another file. `import normalize.css` in `index.css` rather than in `index.js`
+- Stick to the functional programming paradigm used here.
+Make sure all functions stay "pure".

 ## Coding Challenge
 I couldn't help noticing that there were a bunch of os monitoring scripts on github.
 Mainly made by developers for this specific interview question.